NoirOfficial2012/SongBox/README.md

-🎵 SongBox - Simple Music Player
+SongBox.
+A Really Simple Music Player

-What it does
+What SongBox does

-SongBox is a Spotify-like music player that runs in your browser.
-Here's exactly what it does:
+SongBox is like Spotify.
+It plays music right in your browser.
+Here is what SongBox does:

 Core Features

-🎧 Play Music
+Listen To Music

-Click any song → it plays immediately
+You can click on any song and it will start playing away

-Control playback: play/pause, next/previous, seek anywhere in the song

-Auto-plays next song when current ends

-Adjust volume with slider
+You can control the music: play or pause go to the next or previous song and move to any part of the song

+When one song ends SongBox will automatically play the next song

+You can make the music louder or softer with a slider

-📁 Add Your Own Songs
+Add Your Own Music

-Upload MP3 files to catbox.moe (free)
+You can upload your own music files to catbox.moe for free

-Paste the link + cover image URL → song added instantly

-Your songs save in your browser (don't disappear on refresh)

-📋 Create Playlists
-Make unlimited playlists ("Chill", "Workout", etc.)
+Just copy the link and add a picture of the album cover then paste them into SongBox and the song will be added right away

+Your music will be saved in your browser so you will not lose it when you refresh the page

+Make Your Own Playlists

+You can make as many playlists as you want like "Chill" or "Workout"

-Add any song to any playlist with one click
+You can add any song to any playlist, with just one click

-Rename or delete playlists anytime

-❤️ Favorites
-Heart any song → saves to Favorites section

-One click to add/remove

-🔍 Search
-Type song name or artist → filters results in real-time

-🌙 Dark/Light Mode
+You can change the name of a playlist or delete it at any time

+Favorite Songs

+If you like a song you can mark it as a favorite and it will be saved in the Favorites section

+It only takes one click to add or remove a song from your favorites

+Find A Song

+You can type in the name of a song or the artist and SongBox will show you the results right away

+Change The Look

-Toggle between themes with one button
+You can switch between an light theme with just one button

-📱 Works on Phone
-Hamburger menu for sidebar

-Touch-friendly buttons

-Fully responsive layout

-(Ai was only Used to refine all the text in this github page it was not used to write any code)
+Use SongBox On Your Phone

+There is a menu that you can use on your phone

+The buttons are easy to touch and the layout works well on small screens